AndyRids/svelte-isbn-reader/README.md

 ### npm run build

-Builds a static copy of your site to the `build/` folder.
+Builds a static copy of your site to the `build/` folder and uses Rollup to bundle.
-Your app is ready to be deployed!

 **For the best production performance:** Add a build bundler plugin like [@snowpack/plugin-webpack](https://github.com/snowpackjs/snowpack/tree/master/plugins/plugin-webpack) or [snowpack-plugin-rollup-bundle](https://github.com/ParamagicDev/snowpack-plugin-rollup-bundle) to your `snowpack.config.json` config file.
+This App uses snowpack-plugin-rollup.